Criticism of The Da Vinci Code: Leonardo da Vinci

-The contention that the Mona Lisa was painted by Leonardo as an androgynous "whole" humanity that represented both genders is contested by Olson and Meisel's book, in which they state that reputable art historians have explained that it is simply a masterful portrait of a woman.
-Olson and Meisel also take issue with the idea that Leonardo painted the Mona Lisa as a self-portrait, and that this idea is based on the fact that points of congruency are found between Leonardo's face and the Mona Lisa's.
-Olson and Meisel respond that points of congruency can be found among many faces, which is how computer morphing of faces is facilitated.
+The contention that the Mona Lisa was painted by Leonardo as an androgynous "whole" humanity that represented both genders is contested by Olson and Miesel's book, in which they state that reputable art historians have explained that it is simply a masterful portrait of a woman.
+Olson and Miesel also take issue with the idea that Leonardo painted the Mona Lisa as a self-portrait, and that this idea is based on the fact that points of congruency are found between Leonardo's face and the Mona Lisa's.
+Olson and Miesel respond that points of congruency can be found among many faces, which is how computer morphing of faces is facilitated.

 The title of the book is not consistent with naming conventions, because "Da Vinci" was not Leonardo's surname.
 As Tom Chivers of The Daily Telegraph comments, "[Leonardo] was from Vinci, or of Vinci.
 As many critics have pointed out, calling it The Da Vinci Code is like referring to Lawrence of Arabia as Mr. Of Arabia, or asking What Woul [sic] Nazareth Do?".